 However, at times Ultrasound does suffer from its complexity.
 Much of this is due to its elaborate interweaving of stories and contextual intrigue.
-Here it can at times feel as though it doesn’t quite all come together, jumping from moment to moment like synapses firing off, rather than streaming from one to the next like a train of consciousness.
+Here it can sometimes feel as though it doesn’t quite all come together, jumping from moment to moment like synapses firing off rather than streaming from one to the next like a train of consciousness.

 That being said, this isn’t a film where one understands everything at play through a singular watch, and it’s possible that further viewing will only open more doors to viewer understanding.
-For me, there was a moment in the second act where my brain was suddenly flooded with ideas and thoughts; what was truly happening in the film suddenly lighting up my brain with a eureka moment of joy.
+There was a moment in the second act when my brain was suddenly flooded with ideas and thoughts; here, what was truly happening in the film lit up my brain with a eureka moment of joy.
 Ultrasound has no intention of holding your hand, but if you keep your eyes open, your ears to the screen, and learn the film’s rules fast, you’ll find yourself loving this movie.

 Ultrasound is a genuinely thought-provoking and mind-bending slice of sci-fi that deserves some love and attention.
 And while the effort and detail held in its misdirection will make some people’s heads explode, others will enjoy unpacking the gargantuan puzzle box it places in front of them.